erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    temporary I/O errors caused by, for example, a malfunction on the receiver's servers.

-The following flowchart presents this process:
+The following flowchart presents the basic flow of the process:

 ![Example algorithm of a Notification Sender Daemon](flowcharts/notification-sender.png)